Reference and FAQ

 Highway Radar uses an array of historical data for estimating a chance of meeting police at this location.
 The estimation is solely based on past user reports.
 This feature is experimental now and might not always be 100% precise.

-The estimation is a number from 1 to 10 and a chance of having a police report here and now.
+The estimation is a number and a chance of having a police report here and now.
 For example if it is 2:17 pm now, and the app shows "40-70% in 3mi ±1h" then it means that based on historical data the chance of having at least one police report during the day in a circle around current location with a radius of 3 miles within 1 pm to 4 pm time frame is laying between 40% and 70%.

 The application alerts on police that is not on my way / on another street.

-Highway Radar doesn't use a map inside yet so it can't know if you and reported police are on the same street or not.
+Highway Radar doesn't use a road graph inside yet so it can't know if you and reported police are on the same street or not.
 Despite there is a map view, Highway Radar treats the map being shown only as a picture and doesn't understand on which street you're driving.
 This shouldn't be an issue on highways, and it is still important to know there is police operating in the area.

 I see an aircraft in the sky but the application is silent.